 - D-Link Setup Wizard This wizard will launch when you log into the router for the first time.
-Refer to page 13. - QRS Mobile App Use your iPhone, iPad, or iPod touch to configure your router.
-Refer to page 18. - Manual Setup Log into the router and manually configure your router.
-Refer to page 62
+Refer to "Setup Wizard" on page 12. - QRS Mobile App Use your iPhone, iPad, iPod touch or Android device to configure your router.
+Refer to "QRS Mobile App" on page 17. - Manual Setup Log into the router and manually configure your router (advanced users only).
+Refer to "Network" on page 99.